-Located on the far western side of Kefalonia, this pretty beach features a very similar look to Myrtos Beach – white crescent of sand protected by tall cliffs – and offers arguably even better photos.
+Located on the far western side of Kefalonia, this pretty beach features a very similar look – white crescent of sand protected by tall cliffs – and offers arguably even better photos.

 Paralia Petani is far more organized than Myrtos Beach, with all the usual facilities (loungers, umbrellas, toilets, showers), plus a couple of actual tavernas and even a few places to stay.
 It also has quite a bit more sand and fewer rocks, for those who prefer the soft stuff.

 Like most of the Greek islands, Kefalonia enjoys a very mild climate year-round thanks to the surrounding Mediterranean Sea.
 August is the hottest month (20/34 low/high) and between May and September it gets almost no rain.

 Most precipitation comes in the winter months, although that is still pretty minimal.
 The coldest month is January (5/13 low/high) and from November to March there tends to be more wind as well.
 In the shoulder months of April and October it is possible to get some very good weather without the crowds (although in spring the water will still be very cold).

 The snack booth is open every day in summer and on nice days in the shoulder seasons but shuts down in winter.
 The beach itself is always open, however.

 Myrtos Beach can get very busy in the summer so it makes sense to arrive early to beat the rush.
 Another good option if you’re not worried about soaking up the midday sun is to show up late in the day around 4 or 5 when most of the sun-worshipers have had enough and are starting to head back up.